 7. Marketing & Sales Strategy

 Brand Positioning How you’ll position your software in the market (e.g., “the easiest workflow tool for solo entrepreneurs” or “enterprise-level analytics at a startup-friendly price”).
+A clean, simple, and safe system built to serve and protect today’s artists

 Channels to Reach Customers